QR5.7.1 The Simulation Hypothesis

 Next

-If the universe is always increasing disorder, how did fourteen billion years of degeneration give the order we see around us today?
-That is like waking up in a warm bed with an electric bed lamp and being told that civilization has been in constant decline since we lived in caves.
+If our universe is constantly increasing disorder, how did fourteen billion years of degeneration produce the order around us today?
+That is like waking up in a warm bed with an electric blanket and being told that humans have been in constant decline since they lived in caves.
+It doesn’t make sense, so either the second law is wrong or some other universal law is opposing it.

 QR5.6.1.
 Is Energy Conserved?